liulalemx/felig-toolkit/README.md

 ### Amharic Transliterator

 Changes Unicode Amharic characters to ASCII.
+Exmaple: `ልጆች -> ልጅኦች -> ljoc`.
 This tool implements two types of Amharic transliteration lookup tables.

-Exmaple:
-`ልጆች -> ልጅኦች -> ljoc`

 - SERA (System for Ethiopic Representation in ASCII) - This system maps alphabets with similar sounds separately.
 Eg: `(ሀ፣ሐ፡ኀ)፣(ሰ፡ሠ)፡(ጸ፡ፀ)፡(ዐ፡አ)`.
 However, in practice, these alphabets are used interchangeably and use of SERA would greatly decrease recall. **NOT RECOMMENDED!**